Laura Kuenssberg: Accusations of bias

-As laid out above in the previous subsection of this Wikipedia article, on 11 December 2019, the day before the general election, she drew controversy by claiming on air that submitted postal votes, apparently viewed by both the Labour Party and the Conservative Party, were "looking pretty grim for Labour in a lot of parts of the country".
+On 11 December 2019, the day before the general election, Kuenssberg drew controversy by claiming on air that submitted postal votes, apparently viewed by both the Labour Party and the Conservative Party, were "looking pretty grim for Labour in a lot of parts of the country".
 Viewing postal votes prior to polling day is in breach of guidelines set by the Electoral Commission and predicting electoral outcomes based on votes cast prior to polls closing may be a criminal offence.
 The footage was subsequently withdrawn from BBC iPlayer, while the episode of Politics Live in which the incident happened was withdrawn and removed from the BBC Parliament schedule.
 The BBC News press office tweeted: "Regarding today's Politics Live programme, the BBC does not believe it, or its political editor, has breached electoral law."
-The Metropolitan Police later confirmed that there was "no evidence of any criminal offences having been committed".
+The Metropolitan Police later said that there was "no evidence of any criminal offences having been committed".

-Kuenssberg was one of several major journalists who reported, without verification, that a Labour activist had punched a Conservative Party advisor.
+Kuenssberg was one of several journalists who reported, without verification, that a Labour activist had punched a Conservative Party advisor.
 Footage released later showed that the story was untrue.
 Kuenssberg then apologised and retracted her original tweet.
-On 3 March 2020, however, the BBC's Executive Complaints Unit stated that "It found no evidence of political bias nor that Laura Kuenssberg had failed to check the story before publication."
-In her apology, Kuenssberg noted that it was only after two sources had told her the story was true that she had initially published it.
+On 3 March 2020, the BBC's Executive Complaints Unit stated that "It found no evidence of political bias nor that Laura Kuenssberg had failed to check the story before publication."
+In her apology, Kuenssberg said that it was only after two sources had told her the story was true that she had initially published it.

 In May 2020, as the Dominic Cummings scandal broke, Kuenssberg tweeted several statements from an anonymous source close to Cummings about the nature of his trip.
 In one tweet, she contradicted Pippa Crerar, one of the journalists who broke the story, with information from a "source" which argued that the trip was not illegal.
 Many suspected that the anonymous source was Cummings himself, which led to allegations that Kuenssberg was defending, or at least uncritically repeating, his side of the story.
 This led to a significant volume of complaints to the BBC, which defended Kuenssberg's actions.
 In May 2021, Dominic Cummings confirmed to a Parliamentary committee that he "set the record straight" with briefings to Kuenssberg.
 In 2022, Patrick Howse, a former BBC reporter and producer, described this as part of a pattern where "Access was crucial" which allowed "lies" to be "amplified and given credibility by Britain's state broadcaster".

-An interview with Boris Johnson in July 2020 led to over 100 complaints against Kuenssberg being submitted to the BBC alleging that she had overly interrupted Johnson and was displaying bias against the government.
-The BBC defended Kuenssberg, stating that she had conducted the interview in a "thorough, firm but fair manner".